sabashahbaz/TastyTracker/README.md

 - **Save Meals:** Users can save their favorite recipes or meals for future reference.
 This feature helps users quickly access recipes they love.

+## Upcoming Features

+- Generate meal based on calories available for given meal
+- User will be able to input food measurements, for increased accuracy of caloric intake
+- User will be able able to view previous day's food log